Kation-Interactive/git-guardian/README.md

 ## License

-Quality Code is released under the MIT License.
+GitGuardian is released under the MIT License.

 This project relies on the following packages for its functionality: